enricoKoschel/stream_stash_backend/README.md

 # Stream Stash backend

-The backend for the Stream Stash website
+The backend for the Stream Stash website, the GitHub repository for the frontend can be found [here](https://github.com/enricoKoschel/stream-stash)

 ## How to run locally